facelessuser/BracketHighlighter/docs/customize.md

 ```

 ### ignore_threshold
-This boolean will cause [`search_threshold`](#search_threshold)'s limit to be ignored.
+Causes [search_threshold's](#search_threshold) limit to be ignored.
 It is not advised to use this as very large files may cause a noticeable performance hit, but has been made available due to a number of requests.

 ```js
     // Ignore threshold